 In fairness, previous Administrations have not given the release of the federal government's annual financial report as much attention as it deserves, but this year's action was unparalleled.
 As a result, the press and the media have been "Missing in Action" with regard to reporting on this year's dismal annual report.

-The federal government's total liabilities,
+The federal government's total liabilities, unfunded obligations,

-contingencies grew to over $65 trillion,
+and commitments and contingencies grew to over $65 trillion,

 an increase of over $4 trillion in one year!